CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 ## Shared arrays

-In the previous examples, the reader might have appreciated that the use of channels, though helpful, might not be proper for all the situation.
+In the previous examples, the reader might have appreciated that the use of channels, though helpful, might not be proper for all the situations.
 Sometimes we might be interested in working with usual arrays, but in parallel (e.g.: for a matrix multiplication algorithm).
 For those situations there exists a type name `SharedArray`.
 This turns out to be just an array, but that can be accessed from any process.
 Furthermore, although the type `SharedArray` is different from `Array`, functions that ask for an `Array` they usually also work with `SharedArray`.
 And if not, there exists a function call `sdata()` that transform a `SharedArray` to an `Array`.

 Let's see a quick example of how `SharedArray` works.
 More information and examples can be found in the [official documentation](https://docs.julialang.org/en/release-0.6/manual/parallel-computing/#man-shared-arrays-1).